Thursday, February 11, 2010

 In this collection I used only the finest fabrics, silk taffeta, luxurious laces, wool and other fabrics with special effects (embroidery, prints, etc).
 I used a technique of silk-screen printing on certain fabrics and hand printed them with flower patterns of old Victorian wall-papers, stripes.

-Special Thanks to Image and video hosting by TinyPic .
+Special Thanks to .
 Go check out their other unique pieces HERE.